antoinekrull/cute-whales/README.md

 Store this data in a landing zone, which could be cloud-based storage or a local database.
 Use Apache Airflow to automate data ingestion and schedule updates.

+- Explain how we ingest the data
+- Inclue an image of the collections in MongoDB
+- Include image of DAG (?)

 ### Staging (Pipeline 2):
 Clean and preprocess the raw data, addressing missing values or inconsistencies.
 Join the cleaned whale movement data with oceanographic data to enrich the dataset.
 Transform the data into a structured format suitable for analysis.
 Persist the combined data into a staging zone for durability.

+- Include image of DAG (?)
+- Include image of postgres database and how data is saved in table

 ### Production Analytics (Pipeline 3):
 Design a database to store the cleaned and enriched data.